How to keep cool in your tent in hot weather

 But, with summers in the UK getting hotter and record-breaking temperatures being registered across Europe, dealing with the heat in your tent and around the campsite is becoming increasingly important.

-Sweltering temperatures can make life in a tent unbearable, especially at night, when it can make it impossible to sleep.
+Sweltering temperatures can make life in a tent unpleasant, especially at night, when it can make it difficult to sleep.

 1 Set up your tent in the shade